Exxon continues drilling offshore Guyana despite Venezuela incident

 A century-long territorial dispute between the neighboring South American countries has flared up after Exxon announced the discovery of more than 5 billion barrels of oil and gas offshore Guyana.

+In OPEC member Venezuela, by contrast, crude output is hovering near its lowest levels in 70 years amid an economic crisis and mismanagement under military rule.

+Critics say socialist President Nicolas Maduro is using the dispute over the Essequibo, a sparsely populated jungle region making up two-thirds of Guyana’s land which Venezuela also claims, to distract from hyperinflation and shortages of basic goods that have prompted millions of Venezuelans to emigrate.

-Reporting by Luc Cohen; Editing by Chizu Nomiyama and Jeffrey Benkoe
+Reporting by Luc Cohen; Editing by Jeffrey Benkoe and Jonathan Oatis